Rated R. Running time: 2 hours 6 min.

 Pastor Lekota refuses to turn over the terrorist, but does agree to allow the angry mob to enter the church, if they will leave their weapons outside.
 It is then that the pastor asks Gerrit to tell his story so that the mob will see that not all whites are hopelessly evil, but can change.
 There are surprises ahead in the story, similar to those encountered in a Dickens’ novel, and Gerrit does not get to finish his story, so filled with hostility are his skeptical listeners.

 I loved the way that the script worked in one of my favorite novels, and how it shows that the Bible can be twisted and also used to get at truth.
 The characters are not cardboard cutouts, but fallible human beings seeking justice and vengeance–and eventually, reconciliation.
-Indeed, the last part of the film calls to mind the great scene that climaxes Alan Paton’s novel—and which leaders such as Nelson Mandela and Bishop Tutu have embraced as the best policy for healing their society.
+Indeed, the last part of the film calls to mind the great scene of reconciliation that climaxes Alan Paton’s novel—and which leaders such as Nelson Mandela and Bishop Tutu have embraced as the best policy for healing their society.

 This is a film not to be missed by peacemakers and lovers of Alan Paton’s great novel Cry, the Beloved Country.